 To ensure that the debt service on the State's outstanding debt is minimized, the Commission continuously monitors market conditions to determine if any outstanding debt could be refunded and thereby reduce future debt service payments.
 Refunding bond issues must comply with the requirements of the Constitution and the Commission's official policies which include: refunding debt may not extend the term beyond the term of the refunded debt; refunding debt may not increase debt service in any fiscal year; refunding debt should produce minimum present value debt service savings of 3% for a current refunding or 4% minimum present value debt service savings for an advance refunding.
 (Note: the terms "current refunding" and "advance refunding" are references to specific federal tax law definitions for two different refunding structures; current refundings can be federally tax-exempt; however, advance refundings are prohibited from tax-exempt issuances under the current federal tax regulations.)
 The minimum present value percentages can be waived should the Commission deem that to be appropriate for the circumstances.
-The increase in interest rates during calendar years 2022 and 2023 has impacted refunding opportunities in the near term.
-Beginning with FY 2005, a total of over \$716.5 million in total cash flow savings to the State's General Obligation Debt Service Sinking Fund have been achieved by refunding transactions to date.
+Since FY 2005, refunding transactions have generated a total of over \$716.5 million in total cash flow savings to the State's General Obligation Debt Service Sinking Fund.